netvc/testing/draft-ietf-netvc-testing.md

 - x264: --crf-x --tune zerolatency
 - x265: --crf=x --tune zerolatency
 - daala: -v=x
-- vp10: --end-usage=q --cq-level=x -lag-in-frames=0
+- av1: --end-usage=q --cq-level=x -lag-in-frames=0

 # Automation

 Frequent objective comparisons are extremely beneficial while developing a new codec.
 Several tools exist in order to automate the process of objective comparisons.
 The Compare-Codecs tool allows BD-rate curves to be generated for a wide variety of codecs {{COMPARECODECS}}.
 The Daala source repository contains a set of scripts that can be used to automate the various metrics used.
-In addition, these scripts can be run automatically utilizing distributed computers for fast results, with the AreWeCompressedYet tool {{AWCY}}.
+In addition, these scripts can be run automatically utilizing distributed computers for fast results, with rd_tool {{RD_TOOL}}.
+This tool can be run via a web interface called AreWeCompressedYet {{AWCY}}, or locally.

 Because of computational constraints, several levels of testing are specified.

 ## Regression tests